asterinas/jinzhao-disk/demos/encrypted-vm-image/README.md

 ## Step-by-step Instructions

 A step-by-step guide is given here to show how the guest owner can create the JinDisk-protected image and unlock the image during startup.
-All commands in this guide are expected to be executed on the host machine if not specified.
+All commands in this guide are to be executed on the host machine if not specified otherwise.

 ### Environment settings